ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 Let's Scaffold a Java web application, run it locally in a container and then deploy it to a IBM Cloud Kubernetes cluster.
 Additionally, bind a custom domain, monitor the health of the environment and scale.

 ## Objectives
-* Create a Kubernetes cluster.
+* Create a Kubernetes cluster
-* Scaffold a starter Java application.
+* Scaffold a starter Java application
-* Deploy application to cluster.
+* Deploy application to cluster
-* Bind custom domain.
+* Bind custom domain
-* Monitor cluster health.
+* Monitor cluster health
-* Scale Kubernetes pods.
+* Scale Kubernetes pods

 ### Apps and Services
 * IBM Container Service.